The Housing Authority of Anderson is a Section 8 and Public Housing Public Housing Agency in Anderson, South Carolina.

 The Housing Authority of Anderson serves Anderson.

-As of March 31st, 2016 the Housing Authority of Anderson manages 509 active Housing Choice Vouchers.
+As of the most recent VMS report, Housing Authority of Anderson manages 509 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each: